PE is an essential part of developing a healthy lifestyle.

 Physical Education at Beehive Lane is a subject which is designed to widen the children’s experience of and develop their skills within a range of physical activities, whilst all the time raising awareness of the benefits of exercise as part of a healthy lifestyle.
 Our curriculum offers a broad experience of games, gymnastics, dance, athletics, swimming and OAA.
 We choose to offer a broad range rather than be restricted to one or two specialisms in order to offer children the greatest possible opportunity to develop transferable skills, which they can apply to other sporting disciplines inside and outside of school.

-Our curriculum is fully inclusive so that our highest achieving pupils are challenged, whilst our SEN children can access lessons in a way which is suited to their needs.
-We also aim to given children the maximum opportunity to be physically active at playtime too.
-To this end, our Sport Premium budget has been used to deliver large-scale projects across the school.
-In addition to our curriculum lessons, we also offer a range of after-school clubs, run either by school staff or by external providers.
+Our curriculum is fully inclusive so that our highest achieving pupils are challenged, whilst children with SEND can access lessons in a way which is suited to their needs.
+We also aim to given children the maximum opportunity to be physically active at playtime and in out of school hours provision too.
+Our Sport Premium budget is used to support this, amongst other things.National Curriculum - Physical Education

 Children are assessed against a number of statements specific for each area, which are then reported to parents at the end of each term.